Pluggable-Transports/Pluggable-Transports-website/_pages/code-of-conduct.md

 * When we disagree, try to understand why.
 Disagreements, both social and technical, happen all the time and DISRUPT is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of DISRUPT comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.
 * Moderators reserve the right to delete excessive self-promotional or commercial posts.
 * Content that has been identified as objectionable, inappropriate, or off-topic will be subject to deletion by channel moderators.
 Posters will receive a warning and risk being blocked from the channel if unacceptable behavior persists.
+* Critical discussion is welcome, but harassment is not.
+Using events and community spaces, whether virtual or in person, to spread disinformation or malinformation in a way that harms or silences community members.
+Further, misinformation or disinformation about technical subjects can inspire false confidence in insecure tools, or keep people from using tools that can keep them safer.
+Technical discussions must be evidence-based, and a harm-reduction framework is encouraged.

 ### Unacceptable Behavior